glenlong/wedding/src/content/posts/father-of-the-bride-speech/template.md

 - **Life roles**: pick stories that illuminative her various roles as a person, e.g., daughter, sportswoman, student.
 - **Personal qualities**: pick stories that highlight certain specific qualities, e.g., loyalty, tenacity, adventurousness.

-Whatever you choose to say, try to leave the guests feeling that they know the bride a little better by the time you finish.
+Whatever you choose to say, try to leave the guests feeling that they know the Bride a little better by the time you finish.

-Who knows, the groom may even learn a thing or too about his new wife he didn't know before!
+Who knows, the Groom may even learn a thing or too about his new wife he didn't know before!

-## 6) Mention the groom
+## 6) Mention the Groom

-While the primary focus of your speech should always be the bride, you'd be neglecting someone very important if you didn't at least briefly mention her new husband.
+While the primary focus of your speech should always be the Bride, you'd be neglecting someone very important if you didn't at least briefly mention her new husband.

-You needn't spend long talking about the groom and you have a few easy options here:
+You needn't spend long talking about the Groom and you have a few easy options here:

-- Talk about your first impressions on meeting the groom (assuming they were positive or at least potentially amusing!)
+- Talk about your first impressions on meeting the Groom (assuming they were positive or at least potentially amusing!)
-- Praise the groom's qualities and/or achievements – why he's a worthy person to marry your daughter.
+- Praise the Groom's qualities and/or achievements – why he's a worthy person to marry your daughter.
 - Mention the positive impact he's on your daughter's life, e.g., how supportive he is or how happy he makes her.
 - Talk about how he complements your daughter's personality and why they make such a great couple.

-Remember, there would be no wedding without the groom, so spend at least a little of your speech talking about him.
+Remember, there would be no wedding without the Groom, so spend at least a little of your speech talking about him.
 And be sure to wrap up by welcoming him to your family!

 ## 7) Share words of wisdom